fiverr/rollout_service/README.md

 Edit `./config/redis.yml`

 ## How to start the service?
 1. Make sure redis is running.

    For dev environment you can run the command `redis-server`

-2. Run `bundle exec rackup -p :port`
+2. Run `ALLOWED_EMAILS="user1@gmail.com,user2@gmail.com" bundle exec rackup -p 4000`
+Specify proper ALLOWED_EMAILS and service port.
+In this example the service will listen on port 4000.

 ## Authentication